 |Life span||TIPS are issued in terms of 5, 10, and 30 years||Earn interest for up to 30 years|

 |Disposal before maturity||Can be sold prior to maturity in the secondary market||Redeemable after 12 months with three months interest penalty.
 No penalty after 5 years|

 For me, TIPS make the most sense, primarily because they are marketable.
 That means they can be bought and sold in the secondary market.
 While you can buy bonds directly from Treasury Direct, many invest in bonds through mutual funds.
-I own a Vanguard fund that invests in TIPS (VIPSX), for example.
 You can also buy individual bonds or bonds funds online from your favorite discount broker.